 Maguire Raske works to secure Stoebner from Aberdeen during their semifinal match.

-The lone fourth place finish came from Hayden Shaffer who won his first round match by pin over Sparks from Mitchell then lost a major decision against Salfrank (Aberdeen) in the semifinals.
-In a must win match in the wrestle-backs, Shaffer found himself down 2-0 at the conclusion of the first period against Harris from Huron who then chose down to start the second period.
-On top, Shaffer secured an early cradle and then with just three second left generated the much needed pin to punch his ticket to his first state tournament as an eight grader.
-In his final match Shaffer lost 7-2 against Skudstad from Chamberlain.
+The lone fourth-place finish came from Hayden Shaffer who won his first round match by pin over Sparks from Mitchell then lost a major decision against Salfrank (Aberdeen) in the semifinals.
+In a must-win match in the wrestle-backs, Shaffer found himself down 2-0 at the conclusion of the first period against Harris from Huron who then chose down to start the second period.
+On top, Shaffer secured an early cradle and then with just three seconds left generated the much-needed pin to punch his ticket to his first state tournament as an eighth-grader.
+In his final match, Shaffer lost 7-2 against Skudstad from Chamberlain.
 When reflecting on the places where wrestlers may be impacted by loses on Saturday, Heasley noted "As far as losses, I think losing to Chamberlain at 106, Mitchell at 138, Aberdeen at 152 and 170 were big losses for us.
 These are all matches we can and need to win next weekend."